BrandonJohnGrenier/pattern-commons/README.md

 Account account = ...;
 JSON.stringify(account) => {"id":"acc_ljHmy6Sxfasjz5KsFsXox","created":1489819061925,"updated":1489819061925,"firstName":"John","lastName":"Smith"}
 ```
+This method will throw a JsonParsingException if the Java value cannot be serialized.

-If you override your domain model toString() implementation to generate JSON it becomes simple to produce well formatted JSON logs, and really useful when debugging and troubleshooting.
+***Tip:*** If you override your domain model toString() implementation to generate JSON it becomes simple to produce well formatted JSON logs, and really useful when debugging and troubleshooting.

 ```java
 public class Account {